Motiejus/tchannel-erlang/README.rst

 big changes when the codebase is small and limited, rather than big and complete.
 With a good introduction, we lack:

-1. Receiving a request without sending a message.
+1. The API for creating a channel, listening for it, terminating it is strange.
-2. Node and Go have sub-channels.
-In node/go, a sub-channel can have multiple peers.
-Do we need subchannels at all?
+   It will very likely be changed in the future.
-3. Initial version will definitely not implement >64K requests and responses.
+2. Initial version will definitely not implement >64K requests and responses.
-4. In Erlang, a TChannel instance maps 1:1 to the underlying TCP connection.
+3. In Erlang, a TChannel instance maps 1:1 to the underlying TCP connection.
 It is not true in Go/Node APIs, but is not mandated by the protocol.
 We'll know if we need to do that after actually using it for some time.